Interplay of Generalised Symmetries and Moduli Spaces in 3d $\mathcal{N}=5$ SCFTs: Symplectic reflection groups and their generators

 As discussed previously, if gauging a non-anomalous $\BZ^{[0]}_{2, S}$ symmetry of a given non-anomalous theory $\CT$ (with moduli space $\BH^{2N}/\Gamma$) leads to another non-anomalous theory $\CT'$ (with moduli space $\BH^{2N}/\Gamma'$), then the new group is $\Gamma' = \langle \mathrm{gen}(\Gamma), R_S \rangle$, where $\mathrm{gen}(\Gamma)$ is a set of generators of $\Gamma$.
 We find that in such cases,

-This is consistent with the principle that the relative volume of the base of the associated Calabi-Yau cone must increase by a factor of two when a non-anomalous $\BZ_2$ zero-form symmetry is gauged (see, for example, \cite{Hanany:2018dvd}).
-This statement holds for the entries in Tables \eqref{tab:resultsN2} and \eqref{tab:resultsNgeq3}.
+This is consistent with the principle that the relative volume of the base of the associated Calabi-Yau cone must increase by a factor of two when a non-anomalous $\BZ_2$ zero-form symmetry is gauged (see, for example, \cite{Hanany:2018dvd}).\footnote{If $H$ is the base of the Calabi-Yau hyperK\"ahler cone associated with theory $\CT$, then $\text{vol}(H/\Gamma) = 2\text{vol}(H/\Gamma')$; see \eg~ \cite{Bergman:2001qi, Martelli:2005tp, Martelli:2006yb}.} This statement holds for the entries in Tables \eqref{tab:resultsN2} and \eqref{tab:resultsNgeq3}.

 On the other hand, if $\CT$ is non-anomalous, but the theory $\CT'$ obtained by gauging $\BZ^{[0]}_{2, S}$ is anomalous, we observe that the order of the new group $\langle \mathrm{gen}(\Gamma), R_S \rangle$ becomes four times the order of $\Gamma$, not twice.
 Furthermore, the resulting quotient space does not correspond to the moduli space of $\CT'$; instead, it describes the moduli space of a different non-anomalous theory $\CT''$.
 This observation aligns with the remarks accompanying Tables \eqref{tab:resultsN2} and \eqref{tab:resultsNgeq3}.
 We summarise the anomalous variants for each parity of $N$ and $k$ in \eqref{tab:summaryNk}.